 |HSTM 263C||Tourism Planning and Cruise Sales||3||0||3|

-Technical standards have been established to provide guidance to students regarding skills and abilities required to function successfully in the Hospitality and Tourism Management program and ultimately in the Hospitality/Tourism profession.
-Students in the Hospitality and Tourism Management Degree and any of the related certificate programs must be able to demonstrate:
+Technical standards provide guidance as to skills and abilities required to function successfully in this program and profession.
+Students must demonstrate:

-- sufficient vision, hearing, and verbal abilities to express and exchange information and ideas, as well as to interpret important instructions in the classroom or at internship locations;
+- Sufficient vision, hearing, and verbal abilities to express, interpret, and exchange information and ideas

-- the ability to work with frequent interruptions, to respond appropriately to unexpected situations, and to cope with extreme variations in workload and stress levels.
+- The ability to work with frequent interruptions, respond appropriately to unexpected situations, and cope with variations in workload and stress levels

-Although not a technical standard for entry into the Hospitality and Tourism Management programs, applicants should be aware that some positions may require the physical ability to stand for long periods and to lift up to 70 pounds.
+Although not a technical standard for entry, some positions require the physical ability to stand for long periods and lift up to 70 pounds.